peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

  replaced with underscores; spaces and tabs are collapsed to a single space; leading and trailing spaces and tabs are removed; and the filename is truncated if it would otherwise be too long.
-The returned string will be in normalization form C. Returns "_" if "str" is null or empty.
+The returned string will be in normalization form C. Returns the empty string if "str" is null or empty.

 ### GetFilename
     public String GetFilename()